720kb/ndm/README.md

 Some of the value added of **ndm** we believe:

-You don't have to struggle with multiple terminal tabs or to go through the shell logs for checking warnigs and errors.
-You have all your projects, logs, errors, warnings, informations, in one single intuitive interface.
+You don't have to struggle with multiple terminal tabs or to go through the shell logs for checking warnigs and errors; You have all your projects, logs, errors, warnings, informations, in one single intuitive interface.

 You get notified as a process has finished.

-You can list all the packages inside a project in a friendly way; see the common informations about every single package installed in one click.
+You can list all the packages inside a project in a friendly way; You can see the common informations about every single package installed in one click.

-You can edit project package.json in-place, "Snapshot" projects and revert them from the "History" to try any changes before the time (i.e: update pkgs, install new pkgs, delete pkgs, and so on..).
+You can edit project package.json in-place, "Snapshot" projects and revert them from the "History" prompt: this makes more easy to try any changes before the time (i.e: update pkgs, install new pkgs, delete pkgs, and so on..).

 Commit after commit, PR after PR, this list will get bigger we think.

-**Forget not that:** using ndm doesn't mean you can no longer use the Shell and viceversa.
+**Forget not that:** using ndm doesn't mean you can no longer use the CLI and viceversa.

 ###Download